-In chess a lot is about proper memorization.
-Not only opening lines, but important endgames and patterns should be stored in our brain.
+In chess, a lot is about proper memorization.
+Not only opening lines but important endgames and patterns should be stored in our brains.

-On day X you then need to retrieve a line, a pattern or how to mate with Bishop and Knight.
+On day X you then need to retrieve a line, a pattern, or how to mate with Bishop and Knight.
 But how can you properly memorize this overload of information?
-The answer is invariably: ask yourself WHY!
+The answer is invariable: ask yourself WHY!

 “The quality of your life is a direct reflection of the quality of the questions you are asking yourself”Tony Robbins